nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 #### Undoable History

-`historyStack` hold the serialized json strings of the task list data.
+`undoHistoryStack` hold the serialized json strings of the task list data.
 The minimum size of this stack is always 1.
 The json string at the top of the stack is the serialization of the current todo list data.

-To undo the most recent changes, we simply pop the irrelevant strings in `historyStack` and then deserialize the json string at the top of the stack into task list data.
+To undo the most recent changes, we simply pop the irrelevant strings in `undoHistoryStack` and then deserialize the json string at the top of the stack into task list data.

 An alternative approach to implementing undoable history is to create a `unexecute` method for each mutating command,